Chesapeake Bay

 The videos below feature a 600m-resolution implementation of ROMS (see “Dataset”, below) that I created with support from MARACOOS and other funding agencies.
 This Bay-wide 600m implementation provides, in turn, lateral boundary conditions to a finer (120m) subdomain representing the southwestern Chesapeake Bay (see Figures 10–11, below).

-The Bay-wide model was used for a 1985–2023 hindcast simulation and is the basis for an atlas of physical and biogeochemical conditions in the Chesapeake Bay that is freely available on SEANOE:
+The Bay-wide model is the basis of the Atlas of physical and biogeochemical conditions in the Chesapeake Bay.

 Dataset: Numerical experiments on the sensitivity of Chesapeake Bay hypoxia to physical forcings and the associated code and input files